 The Palace of Saints Michael and George is a palace in the city of Corfu on the island of the same name.

-Its second name is Old Palace.
-The palace was built for Sir Thomas Maitland, the British High Commissioner to the Ionian Islands.
+His second name is Old Palace.
+The Palace was built for Sir Thomas Maitland, the British High Commissioner to the Ionian Islands.

-It was used as the residence of the High Commissioner but was also used as the seat of the Ionian Senate and the Order of Saints Michael and George.
+It was used as the residence of the High Commissioner but it was also used as the seat of the Ionian Senate and the order of Saints Michael and George.

-The cornerstone was laid on St. George’s Day in 1819.
-The site of the Palace is located between the old town hall of Corfu and the Venetian castle.
+The location where the Palace was built is between the old town hall of Corfu and the Venetian castle.

-After the unification of the Ionian Islands with the Kingdom of Greece in 1864, the palace served as a royal residence until World War II.
+After the unification of the Ionian Islands with the Kingdom of Greece in 1864, the palace served as a royal residence until the Second World War.

-He was not hit by the Italian bombing of Corfu during the Corfu incidents.
+He was not affected by the Italian bombing of Corfu during the Corfu incidents.

-It suffered the most damage from its use as a temporary shelter for refugees from Epirus during the Greek Civil War.
+It suffered the greatest damage from its use as a temporary shelter for refugees from Epirus during the Greek Civil War.